edreamleo/python-to-coffeescript/design.md

 2. Ignore the ast.col_offset field.
 It's notoriously hard to recreate token-related data using col_offset. col_offset is buggy and differs in Python 2 and 3.

 3. Recreate the spelling of strings by traversing the tree in **string order**.
 That is, we assume that the Str visitor will be called in the order in which strings appear in the source file.
 This is an important constraint on the traverser class.
-I *think* it is possible to satisfy this contraint, but I wouldn't be my life on it.
-Given the list of tokens, we create another list containng only string tokens:
+I *think* it is possible to satisfy this constraint, but I wouldn't bet my life on it.
+Given the list of tokens, we create another list containing only string tokens:

         def tok_name(the_token):
             return token.tok_name[the_token[0]].lower()